Multithreading Interview Questions In Java

 What are synchronized methods and synchronized statements?

-Ans: Synchronized methods are methods that are used to control access to an object.
+Ans: Synchronized methods control access to an object.
 A thread only executes a synchronized method after it has acquired the lock for the method’s object or class.
 Synchronized statements are similar to synchronized methods.
 A synchronized statement can only be executed after a thread has acquired the lock for the object or class referenced in the synchronized statement.

 What are the two basic ways in which classes that can be run as threads may be defined?